h2oai/tutorials/Driverless AI/image-processing-in-driverless-ai/image-processing-in-driverless-ai.md

 In image classification, the goal is to classify an image based on a set of possible categories.
 In general, classifying images is a bit hard, but such a difficulty can find ease in **transfer learning**.

-> Transfer learning allows anyone to build accurate models that make building image models less painful.
-"With transfer learning, instead of starting the learning process from scratch, you start from patterns that have been learned when solving a different problem.
-This way you leverage previous learnings and avoid starting from scratch" (Pedro Marcelino).
+Transfer learning allows anyone to build accurate models that make building image models less painful.
+Transfer Learning allows you to avoid relearning certain patterns again because you can use patterns others learned when solving a similar and different problem.
+In general, Transfer Learning prevents many from starting from scratch.

 > ''In computer vision, transfer learning is usually expressed through the use of pre-trained models.
 A pre-trained model is a model that was trained on a large benchmark dataset to solve a problem similar to the one that we want to solve.
 Accordingly, due to the computational cost of training such models, it is common practice to import and use models from published literature (e.g. VGG, Inception, MobileNet)" (Pedro Marcelino).